Friday, March 16, 2012

 As things stand now, it is time both camps (southern progressives and northern mavericks) reach out across the Niger and the Benue for that elusive handshake and develop a bond – a new narrative for a unity of purpose and challenges.

 You can no longer stand by, trade jabs across the Niger, and watch as the political situation deteriorates, and then, step up later to blame the collapse on the usual suspect: greedy politicians, oligarchic feudal lords, and greedy administrators and bankers, and all the Halliburton in our midst.
-Where were you all this while?
+Where were you all this time?
 Simply put, at this juncture, the issue is no longer about what Lord Lugard did or did not do, or whether amalgamation was a curse or a blessing, but on how to make the 'Geographical Expression' (apology to Papa Awo) live up to its true promise.

 Part III: